-Random Acts of Violence Review – The Perfect Stay-at-Home Horror
+Random Acts Of Violence Review – The Perfect Stay-At-Home Horror

 We’ve been dealing with stay-at-home orders for so long that the release of a new movie on a streaming platform is a cause for celebration!
 The latest film to debut this summer, Random Acts of Violence, has come out in Canada in advance of its August 20 release date in the United States.
 So, is it any good?
 In this review of Random Acts of Violence, we’ll take a look at the unique horrors of the film and why it’s worth adding to your “must watch” list.
 If you don’t want any spoilers before you watch it, check out our post on the Random acts of Violence trailer.

 Random Acts of Violence Review – Scary, Intriguing, and Violent